NHSDigital/electronic-prescription-service-account-resources/README.md

 Workflows are in the `.github/workflows` folder

+- `ci.yml` Workflow run when code merged to main.
+Deploys to dev and qa environments.
+- `cloudformation.yml`: Creates a changeset for specified stack and outputs changes.
+Either runs it or deletes it.
 - `combine-dependabot-prs.yml`: Workflow for combining dependabot pull requests.
-Runs on demand
+Runs on demand.
+- `create_confluence_release_notes.yml`: Workflow for creating confluence release notes.
+Called from other workflows.
+- `delete_old_cloudformation_stacks.yml`: Workflow for deleting old cloud formation stacks.
+Runs daily.
+- `dependabot_auto_approve_and_merge.yml`: Workflow to auto merge dependabot updates.
+- `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
+- `pr_title_check.yml`: Checks title of pull request is valid.
 - `pull_request.yml`: Called when pull request is opened or updated.
 Creates change sets for stacks against dev.
-The changesets are named `<stack_name>-pr-<PR_NO>`
+The changesets are named `<stack_name>-pr-<PR_NO>`.
 - `quality_checks.yml`: Runs check-licenses and linting against the repo.
-Called from pull_request.yml and release.yml
+Called from pull_request.yml and release.yml.
-- `release.yml`: Run when code is merged to main branch or a tag starting v is pushed.
+- `release_all_stacks.yml`: deploys all stacks to an environment.
+Called from other workflows.
+- `release.yml`: Runs on demand to create a release and deploy to all environments.
 Creates versioned changesets that are executed after being reviewed.
-- `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
+- `sam_package_code.yml`: Packages SAM code for deployment.
+- `sam_releases_code.yml`: Deploys SAM code created by sam_package_code.
-- `dependabot.yml`: Dependabot definition file
+- `dependabot.yml`: Dependabot definition file.
-- `cloudformation.yml`: Creates a changeset for specified stack and outputs changes.
-Either runs it or deletes it

 ## Scripts

-- `calculate_version.py` - used when merge to main to calculate a semver-compliant version number to name the release in github
 - `check_python_licenses.sh` - check that all python libraries used have a compatible license
 - `parse_parameters.py` - used in github pipelines to parse cloudformation/env files to set parameters in format that can be passed to cloudformation command
 - `set_secrets.sh` - script which can be manually run to set secrets in all EPS repositories
+- `run_cfn_guard.sh` - script which runs cfn guard against cloudformation and processed SAM templates